HonoredOneee/CelestialGentoo/README.md

 ## About

-This repository contains ebuilds for:
+This repository contains ebuilds for software that's only available in other package formats, bringing them to Gentoo users:

+**Featured Packages:**
+- **cmclient** - Connection Manager client (originally DEB-only)
+- **womic** - Wireless microphone application (originally AppImage-only)

+**Categories:**
+- Network management tools and utilities
+- Audio/multimedia applications and drivers
+- System administration tools
+- Development utilities and frameworks
+- Gaming-related packages and optimizations
+- Software converted from DEB, RPM, and AppImage formats
-- Latest upstream software not yet in the official Gentoo tree
+- Latest upstream versions not yet in the official Gentoo tree
-- Experimental packages and bleeding-edge versions
-- Performance-optimized builds and patches
-- Specialized tools for developers and system administrators
-- Custom configurations and enhancements

 ## Installation